-The goal would be not only to engage Montrealers to spend time in their city as tourists, but also encourage them to participate in the economic relaunch of the city by helping local businesses.
+Tourisme Montréal also had a fundamental, unifying role to play with the various stakeholders involved in the city's tourism activities.
+The aim was not only to entice Montrealers to spend time in their city as tourists, but also to encourage them to participate in their city's economic revival by promoting local businesses.

-We set up data feeds in order to learn and track the different centers of interest of Montrealers.
-This way, we would know which activity to promote in our ads.
-By integrating real-time search queries and organic ranking to our dashboard, we were able to identify the most sought activities in the city and highlight the experiences that were the most promising for Montrealers.
-Four areas of interest stood out: urban well-being, culture, gastronomy and urban animation.
-We coupled this knowledge with the activities offered by our tourism partners to create our different activity passports.
+Since we didn't have any information on Montrealers, we set up our own data feed to understand and track their various interests.
+In this way, we were able to identify in real time which activities to promote in our ads.
+By integrating and ranking real-time search queries with our database, we were able to identify the most sought-after activities in the city and highlight the most promising experiences for Montrealers.
+Four areas of interest stood out: urban wellness, culture, gastronomy and urban entertainment.
+We coupled this knowledge with the activities offered by our tourism partners to create our various activity passports.

 To go further in understanding our audiences, we created the Relaunching Montreal Interest Index, an index automatically connected to our dashboard that allows us to monitor audience learning in real time.
 It helped us identify typical portraits of Montrealers who were most receptive to our messages.
 More than 35 audiences were built after connecting the index, which flowed according to the receptivity of the different audiences, in real time.
 This way, we could adjust our investments according to the most qualified and relevant audiences.

 We created an index, the Montreal Interest Revival Index, to guide our decision-making.
 This index allowed us to adjust our commercial offers according to the likelihood of our audiences to purchase a passport or to purchase specific activities, and using our DMP, to classify user interests both in terms of activities and in terms of purchase behavior.
 We were then able to be more relevant to these unconverted profiles with unique activity offers, personalized according to their interests and needs.